apple/foundationdb/documentation/sphinx/source/api-python.rst

     |commit-outstanding-reads-blurb|

-    .. note :: Consider using the :func:`@fdb.transactional <transactional>` decorator, which not only calls :meth:`Database.create_transaction` and :meth:`Transaction.commit()` for you but also implements the required error handling and retry logic for transactions.
+    .. note :: Consider using the :func:`@fdb.transactional <transactional>` decorator, which not only calls :meth:`Database.create_transaction` or :meth`Tenant.create_transaction` and :meth:`Transaction.commit()` for you but also implements the required error handling and retry logic for transactions.

     .. warning :: |used-during-commit-blurb|